gkHoplite/UE4_Learning/SyncExample/Instruction.md

 # 28 FQuat::Slerp For Rotation #
 ## `Slerp` vs `Lerp`.
+1. In Rotation Lerp calculating with shortest path
+	- Lerp didn't know circle is 360'. so it calculate degree via 0
+	- Slerp could calculate shortest way, considering 360'

+2. FVector::Slerp could do direct
-- if Two variable is FVector, that means you can consider three dot. two variable and origin.
-- you can lerp any fvector btw two variable has same lenght but different direction. that is what Sleap do
+	- if Two variable is FVector, that means you can consider three dot. two variable and origin. you can lerp any fvector btw two variable has same length but different direction.

 ## Store tranform instead of location.

 ## Implementing `Slerp`ed location.